Better-HPC/keystone-api/docs/setup/email.md

 ## Overriding Templates

-Keystone generates notifications using HTML templates rendered using the Jinja2 templating engine.
+Keystone generates notifications using HTML templates and the Jinja2 templating engine.
-For security reasons, some Jinja features — such as access to application internals — are disabled.

-Custom templates are stored in a location defined in the [application settings](settings.md).
+The location of custom templates is configurable via [application settings](settings.md).

-When a notification is triggered, Keystone first checks the configured directory for a matching template.
+When a notification is triggered, Keystone first checks for a custom template file.
-If a custom template is found, its rendered using the provided context variables (see below for details).
 If no custom template is available, Keystone falls back to an internal default.

-Summaries of available templates, along with their supported variables, are provided in the sections below.
+The selected template is then rendered using the context data outlined below.

+For security reasons, data is sanitized before being injected into the template.
+Certain Jinja features — such as access to application internals — are also disabled.

 ### Base Template

 **Template file:** `base.html`

 The base template serves as the parent layout for all notification content, providing top-level styling and structure.
-The template defines two content blocks that child templates can override to inject custom content.
+The template defines two content blocks that child templates override to inject content.

 | Block Name | Description                                            |
 |------------|--------------------------------------------------------|